machinelearningzuu/The-Kalathma-Exposer/README.md

-Below is an example README in Markdown format that you can use for your GitHub repository:

----

 # Ultra Rich TikTok Gossip Knowledge Graph Experiment

 Welcome to the **Ultra Rich TikTok Gossip Knowledge Graph Experiment**!
 This project is an experiment in turning a scraped corpus of viral TikTok comments into a hilariously rich and scandalously detailed knowledge graph using Neo4j and Cypher queries.